ArchitectureWeek Architects and Firms - Walter Gropius - 01

 CHICAGO AIA AWARDS 2009

-A utility plant stands in glass at the edge of the University of Chicago campus, revealing an orderly tangle of technical systems inside the rounded crystalline form.
+A utility plant stands in glass at the edge of the University of Chicago campus, the geometric tangle of its technical systems revealed inside the radiused crystalline form.
+Published 2009.1118

 |